A basic way of assessing growth in a signal is to look at its

 average.

-The data is fetched with the following query:
+The data can also be fetched from the Delphi Epidata API with the following query:

 x <- pub_covidcast(